gcappellini/gcappellini.github.io/cv/rendercv_output/Guglielmo_Cappellini_CV.typ

     #strong[Department of Radiation Oncology, Amsterdam UMC Hospital], Visiting PhD Student
     #v(-design-text-leading)

-    #two-col(left-column-width: design-highlights-summary-left-margin, right-column-width: 1fr, left-content: [], right-content: [#v(design-highlights-top-margin);#align(left, [Research activities related to the study of hyperthermia \(HT\) techniques and its clinical application, to investigate and validate new solutions to improve the real time controls and to estimate temperature at depth in superficial HT, and to participate in other ongoing projects in the same research area.])], column-gutter: 0cm)
+    #two-col(left-column-width: design-highlights-summary-left-margin, right-column-width: 1fr, left-content: [], right-content: [#v(design-highlights-top-margin);#align(left, [Study of HT techniques and its clinical application, to investigate and validate new solutions to improve the real time controls and to estimate temperature at depth in superficial HT, and to participate in other ongoing projects in the same research area.])], column-gutter: 0cm)

 #v(-design-text-leading)  #v(design-highlights-top-margin);#highlights([Experimental emulation of HT treatment: a system to simulate perfusion, a muscle-equivalent phantom, a superficial EM applicator, and the thermometry system;],[Supervised by Research Physicist H. Crezee and Associate Professor H. P. Kok.],)
   ],